The Future of Commercial Corridors and Centers: Land Use Code Updates

 I keep reading about the "15 minute city" goals, and I'm curious, has the city studied the percentage of people who work near to where they live?

-CD Reynolds asked about 1 month ago
+CD Reynolds asked 7 months ago

 Hi CD!
 Thanks for reaching out.
 That's an interesting question that you pose and while we've performed a lot of analysis on commuting patterns, we haven't studied where people work as part of the 15-minute city analysis.
 The general concept of the 15-minute city analysis has focused more on people’s opportunity to reach daily destinations, like being within a 15-minute walk of a school or grocery store.
 The 15-Minute City is a concept of City Planning that aims to provide the structural support (land use code, infrastructure, etc) to enable cities to develop in such a way that allows citizens to have walkable access to their most common amenities (food, healthcare, entertainment, schools, potential employment, etc), reducing vehicle miles traveled and increasing localized, walkable neighborhoods - and is a concept that's typically adopted to change existing development or commuting patterns in order to enable long-term change, not in reaction to existing development or commuting patterns.
 While it would be great for more people in Fort Collins to be able to access their place of employment within a 15-minute walk or ride, people tend to select their job by other factors such as qualifications, salary, benefits, profession, etc. as opposed to solely location - therefore the ability to reach other types of daily destinations is where more of our analysis has focused.